Where high quality meets a unique philosophy

 First of all: What’s a negociant?

 If you look up the definition you’ll find something like this: “negociants are wine experts and mercants who buy grapes, juice or the finished wine from growers, then bottle and sell them on the market wholesale.”
-So this means that they don’t own any vineyards themselves.
-The Bayer family works closely together with the wine collective and their winegrowers in Neckenmarkt.
-This allows them to have access to some of Austria’s oldest Blaufränkisch vineyards that are more than 70 years old.
+This means that they don’t own any vineyards themselves.
+In case of the Bayer family they work closely together with the Neckenmarker collective and their winegrowers.
+This allows them to have access to one of the oldest Blaufränkisch vineyards of Austria that are more than 70ty years old.

 While negociants are common in France and Italy, they are quite rare in Austria.
-“What we really love about being negociants is that we can produce wine in a perfect location with the ideal grape variety.
-Moreover, we let the growers do what they can do best, and we focus on producing excellent wine using the best grapes”, explains Katja.
+“What we really love about being negociants is that we can produce wine in perfect location with the ideal grape variety.
+Moreoverwe let the growers do what they can do best, and we focus on producing excellent wine using the best grapes” explains Katja.
 Today, there are a few negociants known for selling some of the finest wines on the market.
 And sometimes it happens that life gives you a sign and that you choose a new path even in your late 40s.
-And this is exactly what happened to Patrick’s dad in the 1980s.
+And this is exactly what happened to Patrick’s dad in the 1980’s.

 Heribert Bayer was born in Austria but grew up in Milan, Italy.
 This is also where he got to know and appreciate excellent wine and a traditional wine culture, also thanks to his father.
 Later on he studied chemistry, married and had a good job in Austria.
 It was only in the 1980s that he started his self-study in oenology – the science and study of wine and winemaking.
-He focused on study materials published by universities from Italy and California and started comparing those with oenological concepts from Austria and Germany.
+He focused on materials published by universities from Italy and California.

 In 1985, when Patrick was only one year old, it was discovered that several Austrian wineries adulterated their wines using diethylene glycol, a toxic substance, to make the wines sweeter and more full-bodied.
 Since many of these Austrian wines were exported to Germany to be bottled there, some of them were also blended into German wines by the importers.
 As a result, the toxic substance ended up in German wines as well.
 What happened then was something no one was expecting at this time: the Austrian wine exports collapsed completely!
 The reputation of the entire Austrian wine industry was negatively affected by this scandal.

-It was only in 1994 that he acquired the grapes of a winemaker he was working with and produced his very own red wine- at that time a single vineyard Pinot Noir and nowadays a Cuvée made of Blaufränkisch, Zweigelt and Cabernet Sauvignon.
-His very first signature wine was born: In Signo Leonis – his Leo zodiac sign.
-He then got in touch with Adi Schmid, who was Austria’s most famous sommelier for decades and immediately convinced him.
+It was only in 1994 that he acquired the grapes of a winemaker he was working with and produced his very own red wine, a Cuvée made of Blaufränkisch, Zweigelt and Cabernet Sauvignon grapes.
+His very first signature wine was born: In Signo Leonis.
+He got in touch with Adi Schmid, who was Austria’s most famous sommelier for decades and immediately convinced him.
 The first batch was sold out quickly, but it would take a couple of years to start producing on a larger scale.
 Heribert started looking for the right spot in Austria where he would find the best grapes for the wines he was about to create.
-In 1997, he finally found this spot in Neckenmarkt in the Burgenland region of Austria that is best known for its Blaufränkisch red wine grapes.
+In the year 2000, he finally found this spot in Neckenmarkt in the Burgenland region of Austria that is best known for its Blaufränkisch red wine grapes.

 The new generation is taking over

 In 2002, when Patrick was only 18, he produced his first red wine with a little help of his experienced father.
 The full-bodied Blaufränkisch was named after his zodiac sign, In Signo Sagittarii.
 It is still one of the winery’s best-sellers.
-Some years earlier, Heribert created another signature wine called In Signo Tauri – a Pinot Noir.
-Creating a good Pinot is a supreme discipline for every winemaker.
-It’s one of the hardest grapes to grow.
+Almost at the same time, Heribert created another signature wine called In Signo Tauri – a Pinot Noir.
+Creating a good Pinot is a supreme discipline for every winemaker since it’s one of the hardest grapes to grow and also one that often causes winemakers some headache during the growing process.
 He dedicated this wine to his wife Sissy, his queen.

 Quality with no compromises

-The Heribert Bayer family’s business is built on two beliefs:
+The Bayer family’s business is built on two beliefs:

 1. The older the better

 Great wines need time.
-Heribert Bayer consciously decided to withhold a part of the quantities produced to be able to offer mature wines at their quality peak.
-This is their way to create, transmit and keep the wine culture in Austria alive.
-Patrick is also following his dad’s footsteps.
+Heribert Bayer consciously decided to withhold a part of the quantities produced to be able to offer mature wines to be enjoyed at their quality peak.
+This is their way to create, trsnsmit and keep the wine culture in Austria alive.
+Today Patrick is following his dad’s footsteps.
 Wines are stored at perfect conditions at their winery in Neckenmarkt.
 Today you can enjoy the award-winning Heribert Bayer wines produced from 2002 up to today.

 2. It’s all about teamwork

 Great wine is the result of great teamwork between the growers and negociants, between Patrick and his dad who is still his consultant, between the technique using barrique barrels with a unique toasting to give the wines a full-bodied taste and the many years of experience that make it possible to create the best compositions for their signature wines.
-It’s also great to see Patrick and Katja being such a great team in private and professional life.
+It’s also great to see, how Patrick and Katja work together as a team in private as well as in professional life: “With Katja I did not only find my partner in life, but also my partner in business.
+We are constantly challenging each other to become better.
+She brings in a lot of knowledge from marketing and communication, and is an extremely talented wine conoscieur.
+When we go to wine tastings, she’s the one beating me with her exquisite taste and knowledge about wine.”

 Design Your Own Wine

-More than ten years ago Heribert Bayer also specialized in offering personalized wine – from the composition of the wine to the creative label.
-With Design Your Wine you can choose one of their wines or collaborate with Patrick to create your own one.
-Also, there’s the possibility to design your own label.
-This can be done directly on the website and is a lot of fun.
+More than ten years ago Heribert Bayer also specialised in offering personalised wine – from the composition of the wine to the creative label.
+With Design Your Wine you can choose one of their wines or collaborate with Patrick and his team to create your own one.
+Also, there’s the possiblity to design your own label for their wines.
+This can be done directly on their website and is a hell of fun.
 You can personalize the wine for any occasions such as weddings, birthdays, a company party and many more.
 We were more than surprised when we received a collection of Rast.Los.Gelöst. labelled wine for the launch of our website in 2018.
 Special thanks to Katja for this nice surprise!

-- Grüner Veltliner Ried Dorner (2012): Fruity nuances of mango and apple with a unique minerality – a very classic Austrian white wine.
+- Grüner Veltliner Ried Dorner (2012): Fruity nuances of mango and apple and a unique minerality are the characteristics of this Grüner Veltliner – a very classic Austrian white wine.

-- Chardonnay Albatros (2017): A rarity and the perfect combination of fruity and wooden notes that combine to a explosion on the palate.
+- Chardonnay Albatros (2017): a rarity and the perfect combination of fruity and wooden notes that combine to an intense taste explosion on the palate.
 Perfect choice for Burgundy enthusiasts.

-- In Signo Leonis (2014): This Cuvée won numerous awards in Austria and abroad.
-It is one of Austria’s top red wines.
+- In Signo Leonis (2014): This Cuvée won numerous awards in Austria and abroad and is one of Austria’s top red wines.
 Elegant and powerful with a strong finish and also the houses first signature wine.

 - Merlot (2017): Juicy and robust structure, powerful and with a flattering finale on the palate.
 Perfect accompaniment to meat, intense sauces and vegetables.